-Horry County is responsible for managing the day-to-day operations of the HOME Investment Partnerships Programs (HOME) and ensuring that HOME funds are used in keeping with program requirements.
-The regulations require that the performance of each subrecipient and contractor receiving

-HOME funds must be reviewed by the PJ at least annually.
+Horry County is responsible for managing the day-to-day operations of the HOME program and ensuring that HOME funds are used in keeping with program requirements.
+The regulations require that the performance of each subrecipient and contractor receiving HOME funds must be reviewed by the PJ at least annually.
 PJs must also monitor projects throughout the applicable affordability period.